-ALA appreciates your cooperation in maintaining a healthy school environment.
-Please keep your child home from school if they have any of the following symptoms:
+Please keep your student home from school if they have any of the following symptoms:

 Fever/Temperature: Students that have a temperature of 100 degrees or higher should be kept home from school.
-Students may return to school AFTER being fever-free for at least 24 hours without the use of fever reducing medication such as Tylenol or Motrin.
+Students may return to school AFTER being symptom and fever-free for at least 72 hours without the use of fever reducing medication such as Tylenol or Motrin.

-Vomiting and/or Diarrhea: Please keep your child home until they are symptom free for at least 24 hours.
-Your child must be able to consume his/her regular diet without any problems.
+Vomiting and/or Diarrhea: Please keep your student home until they are symptom free for at least 72 hours.
+Your student must be able to consume his/her regular diet without any problems.

-Pink eye: Your child my return to school AFTER a full 24 hours of antibiotic or a doctor's note.
+Pink eye: Your student may return to school AFTER a full 24 hours of antibiotic or a doctor's note.

-Strep-throat: Your child may return to school AFTER a full 24 hours of antibiotic treatment and fever-free.
+Strep-throat: Your student may return to school AFTER antibiotic treatment and symptom-free for 72 hours.

-Chickenpox: Please keep your child home until all blisters have formed scabs.
-Typically, children miss 5-6 days of school for the disease to run its course.
-Please notify the front office if your child has been diagnosed with Chickenpox.
+Chickenpox: Please keep your student home until all blisters have formed scabs.
+Typically, students miss 5-6 days of school for the disease to run its course.
+Please notify the front office if your student has been diagnosed with Chickenpox.